nnellans/terraform-guide/README.md

     sensitive   = true
   }
   ```
-  - `value` is the only required parameter.
+  - `value` is the only required parameter
   - Setting the `sensitive=true` parameter means that Terraform will not display the output’s value at the end of a `terraform apply`

 ### Using an Output
-- You can use a Remote State Data Source (see below) to read Output Variables.
+- You can use a Remote State Data Source (see below) to read Output Variables

 # Data Sources
 - Data Sources are Read-Only!!!
-- Data Sources fetch up-to-date information from your providers (Azure, AWS, etc.) each time you run terraform.
+- Data Sources fetch up-to-date information from your providers (Azure, AWS, etc.) each time you run terraform
-- Each provider has their own list of supported Data Sources.
+- Each provider has their own list of supported Data Sources

 ### Defining a Data Source
 ```terraform